quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ~~~~~~~~
 {: #json-seq-ex title="Top-level element"}

-Note: while not specifically required by the JSON-SEQ specification, all qlog
+While not specifically required by the JSON-SEQ specification, all qlog
 field names in a JSON-SEQ serialization MUST be lowercase.

 In order to serialize all other CDDL-based qlog event and data structure